Blue Cat Audio - Software Made by Musicians for Musicians

 Limiting

-Limiting is the exact same as compression, except that it refers to much higher compression ratios.
+Limiting is the same as compression, except that it refers to much higher compression ratios.
 A typical example is "brickwall limiting", where the compression ratio is such that the volume cannot exceed a given threshold.

 Expansion